 Curtiss-Wright derives revenue from the global commercial aerospace market, principally to the commercial jet market, and to a lesser extent the regional jet, business jet, and commercial helicopter markets.
-Our primary focus in this market is OEM products and services for commercial jets, which is highly dependent on new aircraft production from our primary customers, Boeing and Airbus.
-We maintain a strong presence on the majority of the commercial aircraft programs, including both narrow-body and wide-body aircraft.
+Our primary focus is OEM products and services for commercial jets, which represents more than 80% of our sales in this market, and is highly dependent on new aircraft production from our primary customers, Boeing and Airbus.
+We have significant content on the majority of the commercial aircraft programs, including both narrow-body and wide-body aircraft.
 Currently, more than 50% of our sales in this market are linked to the narrow-body market.
-We provide a combination of flight control, actuation, high-temperature and high accuracy sensors, and other sophisticated electronics, as well as shot and laser peening services utilized on highly stressed components of turbine engine fan blades and aircraft structures.
+We provide a combination of critical equipment, including flight controls, actuation, high-temperature and high accuracy sensors, and other sophisticated electronics, as well as shot and laser peening services utilized on highly stressed components of turbine engine fan blades and aircraft structures.
+We are also focused on expanding our content, where for example, we were selected by Airbus to provide custom electric actuation technology for the main deck cargo door on the Airbus A350F freighter aircraft.